Paranormal: Participant-observer approach

 While parapsychologists look for quantitative evidence of the paranormal in laboratories, a great number of people immerse themselves in qualitative research through participant-observer approaches to the paranormal.
 Participant-observer methodologies have overlaps with other essentially qualitative approaches, including phenomenological research that seeks largely to describe subjects as they are experienced, rather than to explain them.

-Participant observation suggests that by immersing oneself in the subject that is being studied, a researcher is presumed to gain understanding of the subject.
+Participant observation suggests that by immersing oneself in the subject that is being studied, a researcher is presumed to gain an understanding of the subject.
 Criticisms of participant observation as a data-gathering technique are similar to criticisms of other approaches to the paranormal, but also include an increased threat to the scientific objectivity of the researcher, unsystematic gathering of data, reliance on subjective measurement, and possible observer effects (i.e. observation may distort the observed behavior).
 Specific data-gathering methods, such as recording EMF (electromagnetic field) readings at haunted locations, have their own criticisms beyond those attributed to the participant-observer approach itself.

 Participant observation, as an approach to the paranormal, has gained increased visibility and popularity through reality television programs like Ghost Hunters, and the formation of independent ghost hunting groups that advocate immersive research at alleged paranormal locations.
 One popular website for ghost hunting enthusiasts lists over 300 of these organizations throughout the United States and the United Kingdom.